bbauska/UofM-Intro-HTML5/README.md

 with disabilities who are poor.
 70% of the disabled are underemployed or unemployed.
 The issue is not that they are not able to do the jobs that are out there.
-Many times there are roadblocks put up there that they can&apos;'t get through in order to do jobs that they are very well qualified for.
+Many times there are roadblocks put up there that they can&apos;t get through in order to do jobs that they are very well qualified for.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->